SenhorBolhas/tmdb/README.md

 # tmdb
-Latest popular movies (img + description), search tool and some more info onclick
+Latest popular movies (img + description), search tool and some more info onclick using https://www.themoviedb.org/ API Changing language feature (portuguese and english) Favorite the movies you want to check later (feature in development)

-- npm run dev: run the application on localhost:8080
+npm run dev: run the application on localhost:8080

-- npm run build: build the application*.

-*To build you must change the index.jsx name to index.js.